Cambricon/cambricon-k8s-device-plugin/device-plugin/README.md

 | LIBCNDEV   | absolute path of the libcndev.so binary, neuware installation path by default |
 | BASE_IMAGE | device plugin base image                                                      |

+Docker should be >= 17.05.0 on your building machine.
 If you want to cross build, make sure docker version >= 19.03.

 For amd64: